 Wi-Fi is what enables you to connect your laptop and phone to the internet through wireless connections within and around your home.
 This is achieved thanks to the modem-router that comes with your broadband package.

-Broadband is the external connection that allows your modem-router to access the internet, which can be via a physical cable (such a fibre-optics based NBN connection) or via a fixed-wireless connection, such as satellite or even a 4G- or 5G-based connection.
+Broadband is the external connection that allows your modem-router to access the internet, which can be via a physical cable (such as a fibre-optics based NBN connection) or via a fixed-wireless connection, such as satellite or even a 4G- or 5G-based connection.

 Can I cancel my internet plan early?